RuntimeTools/appmetrics/README.md

 ```
 The call to `appmetrics.monitor()` starts the data collection agent, making the data available via the API and to the Heath Center client via MQTT.

 You should start your application using the `node` command as usual (**not** `node-hc`).

+You must call `require('appmetrics');` *before* the require statements for any npm modules you want to monitor.
+Appmetrics must be initialized first so that it can instrument modules for monitoring as they are loaded.
+If this is a problem due to the structure of your application you can require the module on the node command line with -r to make sure it is pre-loaded:

+`> node -r appmetrics myapp.js`

-You can then use the monitoring object to register callbacks and request information about the application:
+Once you have loaded appmetrics you can then use the monitoring object to register callbacks and request information about the application:
 ```js
 monitoring.on('initialized', function (env) {
     env = monitoring.getEnvironment();